 Parking Signage & Wayfinding Project

 All parking lots will be renamed in 2018 as part of a campus-wide signage and wayfinding improvement project.
-This project will introduce an improved naming convention for all parking lots, upgraded sign infrastructure, and will soon present a uniformed and cohesive wayfinding experience.
-The naming convention will add “G” for General and “E” for Employee before the number of each lot and will renumber all lots in a logical order.
+This project will introduce an improved naming convention for all parking, upgraded sign infrastructure, and will soon present a uniformed and cohesive wayfinding experience.
+The naming convention will add “G” for General and “E” for Employee before the number of each lot and will renumber all parking in a logical order.
 This project aims to reduce driver confusion, improve campus navigation, and enhance both vehicle and pedestrian wayfinding on campus.

 Vehicles per Virtual Permit